Treating Perfluoroalkyl and Polyfluoroalkyl Substances (PFAS) Contaminated Wastewater and Landfill Leachate

 Oct 4th 2019

-• PFAS are detected in wastewaters and landfill leachate due to their widespread uses in consumer and industrial products.
+• PFAS chemicals are detected in wastewaters and landfill leachate due to their widespread uses in consumer and industrial products.

 Photo of a glass of drinking water, which must be protected from PFAS contamination